 As mentioned, it’s the last Sunday of every month apart from at Christmas when it can be earlier.
 The Treacle Market official website usually has all the dates well in advance.
 Obviously, the summer months make it extra nice because it’s all outdoors, but I imagine it’s still good in winter and could be really festive.

-Save and share: A day at the Treacle Market, Macclesfield
+Save and share: A guide to the Macclesfield Treacle Market, Cheshire

 If you enjoyed this blog post on the Treacle Market, Macclesfield, why not hover over one of the images below and pin to your Pinterest board?